dlarrick/hass-kumo/README.md

 - Implements standard Home Assistant [`climate`](https://www.home-assistant.io/integrations/climate/) entities.
 - Supports reading and setting the mode (heat/cool/etc.), setpoint, fan speed, and vane swing.
 - Supports fully local control, except for initial setup.
 (See `prefer_cache` in Configuration for details.)
+- Supports displaying Outdoor Temperature for Kumo Station
+- Supports displaying WiFi RSSI of each unit(disabled by default)

 ## Installation

 You can install Kumo in one of two ways.

 - **Automatic Installation.** Kumo is available in the HACS default store.
 Search for "Kumo" in the Integrations panel, and then click the **Mitsubishi Kumo Cloud** item in the results.
 Click the Install link, and then restart Home Assistant.
 - **Manual Installation.** To control your installation yourself, download the hass-kumo repo, and then copy the `custom_components/kumo` directory into a corresponding `custom_components/kumo` within your Home Assistant configuration directory.
 Then restart Home Assistant.

 We recommend using the HACS installation method, which makes future updates to Kumo easy to track and install.
 Click the HACS badge above for details on installing and using HACS.